fish-shell/fish-shell/doc_src/cmds/path.rst

 ::

    >_ path is /usr/bin /usr/argagagji
    # /usr/bin exists, so this returns a status of 0 (true).
+It prints nothing.
    >_ path is /usr/argagagji
    # /usr/argagagji does not, so this returns a status of 1 (false).
+It also prints nothing.
    >_ path is -fx /bin/sh
    # /bin/sh is usually an executable file, so this returns true.